 The FIRE movement began in the last decade of the 20th century following the popularity of the ideas penned in the 1992 book titled Your Money or Your Life by Vicki Robin and Joe Dominguez.

 Being financially independent generally means being debt-free and being able to sustain oneself without consistent employment.
-A person who is financially independent can go on sustaining themselves without being dependent on a job, or another individual, especially when it comes to retirement.
+A financially independent person can go on sustaining themselves without being dependent on a job, or another individual, especially when it comes to retirement.